-I mentioned earlier about doing Google search and seeing all the results of websites doing “honest” reviews.
-Take these reviews with a grain-of-salt because I would say 90% are simply written up for the affiliate payouts only.
+I mentioned earlier about doing a Google search and seeing all the results of websites doing “honest” reviews.
+Take these reviews with a grain of salt because I would say 90% are simply written up for the affiliate payouts only.
 Many of these reviewers have never even used the hosts they talk about.

 Testing a Hosting Provider with Questions